8.3. Singular Value Decomposition (SVD)#

 8.3.4.
 Applications of the SVD#

-There will be two applications described in this section in the future.
+There will be two applications described in this section.

 1. Data compression